Terms of Service

 • Customer Content, Customer configurations, or software you deploy

-• Misconfiguration of security groups, routing, DNS, firewalls, or other customer-managed settings
+• Misconfiguration of security groups, routing, DNS, firewalls, workloads, operating systems, or other customer-managed settings

 • Customer-side internet or connectivity issues outside our infrastructure

-• Force majeure events (natural disasters, widespread power grid failures, war, civil unrest, governmental actions)
+• Force majeure events, including natural disasters, widespread power grid failures, war, civil unrest, governmental actions, or other events outside our reasonable control

-• Third-party provider outages beyond our reasonable control (including upstream carriers and transit providers)
+• Third-party provider outages beyond our reasonable control, including upstream carriers, transit providers, payment providers, identity providers, and other external services

-• Suspension or restrictions under these Terms or the AUP (e.g., fraud, abuse, security incidents)
+• Suspension or restrictions under these Terms or the AUP, including fraud, abuse, payment failure, or security incidents

-• DDoS or security events requiring protective measures to preserve platform integrity
+• DDoS attacks or security events requiring protective measures to preserve platform integrity

-If a Downtime SLA Event occurs (Downtime lasting more than 24 consecutive hours), your sole and exclusive remedy under this SLA is a service credit, subject to the claim process and limits below.
+If monthly availability for the Covered Services falls below 99.9% during a calendar month, your sole and exclusive remedy under this SLA is a service credit, subject to the claim process and limits below.

-Downtime duration (consecutive)Credit (percentage of monthly fees for affected Covered Services)
+Monthly availability for Covered ServicesCredit percentage of monthly fees for affected Covered Services

 12.8 Claim process and limits